-The inspector will determine the value of the work done when he arrives for the rough-in inspection and any subsequent inspection thereafter.
-The North Dakota State Electrical Board (NDSEB) will be notified of the value of work done, and NDSEB will bill applicable fees to the homeowner.
+The inspector will determine the value of the work done when they arrive for the rough-in inspection and any subsequent inspection thereafter.
+The North Dakota State Electrical Board (NDSEB) will be notified of the value of work done and NDSEB will bill applicable fees to the homeowner.

 Draw a schematic of your project to supply to our office.
 Please indicate circuitry, wire size, overcurrent protection, etc.

-There is a booklet entitled, Illustrated Residential Electrical Code Requirements, that can be found on our Forms & Publications.
+There is a booklet entitled, Illustrated Residential Electrical Code Requirements, that can be found in Forms & Publications.
 You may also stop by our office or request that we mail you a copy.
 Be sure to follow the handout!
 Failure to do so may cause your inspection to fail.

-If an electrical contractor is doing the work, he/she should obtain the permit from our office.
+If an electrical contractor is doing the work, they should obtain the permit from our office.
 Be sure to ask your contractor if this has been done.